 To download the registered rules of Southern Co-op please CLICK HERE.

 - As a member of Southern Co-op you agree to comply with the Rules of Southern Co-op and to these Terms and Conditions of Membership.
 Our Rules can be found on our website or can be obtained upon request from Member Support.
 All Members must be at least 14 years of age.
-Members must be at least 16 years of age, have held membership for at least 6 months and have made purchases with Southern Co-op in the year prior to voting/a Members’ Meeting to receive democratic rights.
+Members must be at least 16 years of age, have held membership for at least 6 months and have made purchases with Southern Co-op in the year prior to vote/attended a Members’ Meeting to receive democratic rights.

 - As a member of Southern Co-op you will receive a Co-operative Membership card.
 The card is issued by and remains the property of Southern Co-op, who may withdraw the card at any time.
 Your card is evidence of your membership and you may be required to produce this in certain circumstances.
 The membership card is not a credit card, cheque guarantee card, debit card, loyalty card or a savings account card.
 If the card is lost, stolen or damaged, replacement cards are available from Member Support.
 An administrative charge may apply for replacement cards.